bookingcom/shipper/docs/start/install.rst

 Paste your server URL as a string.

 **************************
-Step 3: apply the manifest
+Step 3: Setup the Management Cluster
 **************************

 Before you run ``shipperctl``, make sure that your ``kubectl`` context